 Watch a destination video.

-Valdez is at the end of the 800-mi/1,300-km engineering wonder known as the Trans-Alaska Pipeline.
-The pipeline sends Alaska North Slope crude oil from the Beaufort Sea to Valdez's ice-free, deepwater port for shipment.
+Valdez is at the end of the 800-mi/1,300-km engineering wonder known as the Trans-USA Pipeline.
+The pipeline sends USA North Slope crude oil from the Beaufort Sea to Valdez's ice-free, deepwater port for shipment.

 That oil made Valdez rich.
 But it also put the town on the worldwide news when Exxon's supertanker Valdez struck Bligh Reef in 1989.
 More than 11 million gallons of oil were spilled but did not significantly affect Valdez's shoreline because the tides pulled the oil away from the area.
 However, other areas of Prince William Sound and beyond were badly damaged.
 Another catastrophe had struck Valdez 25 years earlier, when an earthquake created a tsunami that killed 32 residents and compromised structures throughout the town.
 The town relocated 4 mi/6 km farther west on higher ground.
 (Both the quake and the Exxon Valdez oil spill occurred on Good Friday.)